ChrisMcGowanAu/csvParser/README.md

 Possible improvements:
 1) Allow single quotes as well as double quotes
-2) Create an array of row pointers for fast finding of rows.
+2) Windows based files will loose the the Line feed characters, this might be an issue for multiple line cells.